RomainPastureau/find_delay/README.md

 ![Delay between an audio file and an excerpt from it](https://github.com/RomainPastureau/find_delay/blob/main/figure_3.png?raw=true)

 ### Version history
+**2.4 (2024-05-08)**
+* The functions now look for correlation at the edges of the first array, in the case where the second array contains information that starts before the beginning, or ends after the end of the first
+* Example 4 has been updated with one new audio file to demonstrate this change
+* Adding a parameter x_format_figure that allows to display HH:MM:SS time on the x axis
+* Corrected a bug in the percentage progressions that prevented to display all the steps
+* Added "Quick use for audio files" segment in the README file

 **2.3 (2024-05-02)**
 * Corrected a bug that prevented the figures to be saved as a file
 * Plotting without intermediate steps now plots the graphs on top of each other, not side-by-side